-Melissa Ginsberg is an associate in the firm's Litigation department, where her practice focuses on complex commercial litigation and white-collar criminal defense.
+Melissa Ginsberg is Counsel in the firm's Litigation department, where her practice focuses on complex commercial litigation and white-collar criminal defense.
 She is a Co-Chair of the ABA’s International Criminal Committee.
 Ms. Ginsberg shares the firm’s commitment to pro bono representation and has been recognized for Outstanding Pro Bono Service by The Legal Aid Society of New York.
 She was recognized in 2015 and 2016 as a Rising Star in the New York-Metro edition of Super Lawyers.
 Prior to joining the firm, she served as Law Clerk to the Hon.
 Anita B. Brody, U.S. District Court, Eastern District of Pennsylvania.

 Complex Commercial Litigation

 Representation of financial guaranty insurers in breach of contract and fraud actions concerning mortgage-backed securities.

 Represented financial guaranty insurer against unfair-pricing claims relating to the guaranty of municipal bonds.

 White Collar Defense and Investigations

 Defense of not-for-profit foundation in connection with civil asset forfeiture proceedings in which the U.S. Department of Justice seeks to forfeit assets valued at more than $300 million.

 Representation of individuals in connection with an industry-wide investigation into alleged manipulation of the London Interbank Offered Rate (LIBOR) and other benchmark rates.

 Representation of individual in connection with investigations conducted by Congress and the Department of Justice concerning an automotive recall.